toshitapandey/a-peek-into-rails/binstubs.md

-### Binstubs & the difference betweenn rails, script/rails, and bin/rails.
+### Binstubs & the difference between rails, script/rails, and bin/rails.

 #### What are binstubs?
 Binstubs are the executable files residing in `bin/` folder of a Rails project.